 In other words, employees from HR and Finance to Marketing and Sales can easily deploy tailored digital solutions.

 App development is time-consuming.
-With no code platforms, IT teams can skip these stages and quickly create rich enterprise apps.
+With no code software, IT teams can skip these stages and quickly create rich enterprise apps.

 As a result, IT departments save a large quantity of time, that usually would have been spent in developing.
 Because of this, they can essentially invest this time into other aspects of the business and bring innovation to the business.